9 Steps to Effective Employee Performance Appraisal Process

 A good, streamlined employee appraisal process undeniably boosts your company’s productivity.
-With the right performance management strategies, you can combat high employee turnover rates, low engagement, absenteeism, and even low ROIs.
+With the right performance appraisal strategies, you can combat high employee turnover rates, low engagement, absenteeism, and even low ROIs.

-You desperately need to evaluate and change your employee performance appaisal process.
+You desperately need to evaluate and change your employee performance appraisal process.

 If you’re looking to improve (or even overhaul) your performance management system, it helps to get back to the roots–what ‘performance appraisal’ means, and how it works.

 A performance appraisal process is how you keep track of each employee’s abilities, strengths, shortcomings, and contributions to the workforce.
 It often determines worker compensations and promotions.
 For upper management and HR execs, a performance review validates the effectiveness of the hiring process.
 It is also a way of ensuring employee growth and communication between the employee and the employer.

 Now that we’ve established what the performance evaluation is, let’s delve into the performance management process itself.

 Nine steps to an effective performance management process

 Performance review solutions with a list of pre-defined templates and functionalities for point-in-time reviews of employee performance management.